Clymer Hill

 result, on April 19, 1853, Clymer Hill Reformed Church was established.
 A building was built and

-dedicated April 19, 1854.
+dedicated on April 19, 1854.
 Membership grew from 43 in 1851 to 141 in 1868.

 Over the years the building was enlarged, a parsonage was added and various programs and activities

-were added including a women’s group, youth fellowship and vacation Bible School.
+were added including a women’s group, youth fellowship, and vacation Bible School.
 Twenty-six full-time